gloomyTofu/old-portfolio-site/_posts/work/2019-01-01-gawkbox-community.md

 -->

 ## AGILE
 When it comes to introducing new features for the app, GawkBox uses agile methodologies.
-Being such a small start-up, there isn't ever enough time to do thorough marketing research or analysis.
+Being such a small start-up, there isn't ever enough time to do thorough marketing research and analysis.
 Instead, we make incremental changes, push code often, gather feedback, check in with users, and either continue to iterate or change directions entirely.

 My process varies depending on the type of work, but here's one example of incorporating a Flair System into the app: